Row rect Shape Decorative svg added to bottom

 에 대한

-This dedicated space allows for awareness of subconscious thoughts and attitudes that affect our perceptions about people, systemic issues, the decisions we make, and our impact on our community.
-Together, this community can learn what to do with our awareness and how to step into action.
+YWCA Spokane's Learning Community is a dedicated space that allows, through a cohort model, for awareness of subconscious thoughts and attitudes that affect our perceptions about people, systemic issues, the decisions we make, and our impact on our community.
+Together, we learn, unlearn, and explore what to do with our awareness and how to take action.

 What Our Members Are Saying